-1. Purpose and legal basis of the processing
+Purpose and legal basis of the processing

-We process your personal data to establish an employment relationship in compliance with Art.
-6 para.
-1 sentence 1 lit. b GDPR in conjunction with Art.
-88 GDPR and § 26 BDSG.
-Processing is carried out solely for the purpose of assessing your suitability, competence and professional performance with regard to the position for which you are applying.
+We process your personal data for the purpose of establishing an employment relationship in compliance with Art.
+6 (1) p.
+1 lit. b GDPR in conjunction with Art.
+88 GDPR and Section 26 BDSG.
+The processing is carried out solely for the purpose of assessing your suitability, ability and professional performance with regard to the position for which you are applying.

-2. Nature of the categories of data processed
+Nature of the categories of data processed

-We process personal data that we receive from you in the course of the application process, e.g. through letters of application, curriculum vitae, certificates, correspondence, telephone or oral information.
+We process persoWe process personal data that we receive from you as part of the application process, e.g. through letters of application, CVs, references, correspondence, telephone or verbal information.

 The following categories of data can be affected: